Scrap Molding Signs

 Project ideas and a video of “how to glaze painted furniture and more”

 I made vinyl sayings with my Silhouette Portrait.
 I use painter’s tape when I transfer small phrases to my projects.
 These are the sayings I cut out.
 “Grateful.
 Thankful.
-Blessed” “Stay Awhile” and “Let’s Stay Home” as well as my branding in the font I use on the blog.
+Blessed,” “Stay Awhile,” and “Let’s Stay Home,” as well as my branding in the font I use on the blog.

 I love how the STAY AWHILE scrap molding sign looks!
 I bought the phrase on Etsy.

 This crown molding sign was a little different.
-If there’s any interest I explain how I made soon.

 I made a My Repurposed Life small crown molding sign.
-Someone actually tried to buy it at Glendale 2017!
+Someone tried to buy it at Glendale 2017!

 Have you ever seen signs made out of scrap molding?
 Would you have done signs or key racks?
 As I said at the beginning of this post, these projects were accidental.
-Sometimes it pays to hold a project upside down!
+Sometimes, it pays to hold a project upside down!

 gail